alperakcan/smashfs/README.md

 ## 1. overview ##

-smashfs is a read-only filesystem with compression support.
+smashfs is a read-only compressed filesystem for linux kernel.

 supported compressions are: